google/earthengine-community/tutorials/intro-to-geospatial-analysis/index.md

 ## Features and feature collections

 - Features are geometries associated with specific properties
-- Feature Collections are groups of features
+- Feature collections are groups of features

 ![Counties in the contiguous United States](county-features.png)